StaceyThandekile/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that changes the group owner to school for the file hello
+script that changes the g

+roup owner to school for the file hello